 The Commission considers that any statement submitted to it within the context of its leniency policy forms part of the Commission’s file and may therefore not be disclosed or used for any other purpose than the Commission’s own cartel proceedings.

 In order to benefit from the Notice, companies can approach the Commission directly or through a legal adviser.
-To apply for leniency please contact the Commission only through the following dedicated fax number:
+To apply for leniency please contact the Commission only through the following dedicated email address:

-The use of this fax ensures that the precise time and date of the contact is duly recorded and that the information is treated with the utmost confidentiality within the Commission.
-Before sending the actual submission by fax, however, it is advisable to seek assistance from one of the Commission officials involved in leniency by calling the following dedicated telephone numbers:
+The use of the dedicated email address ensures that the precise time and date of the contact is duly recorded and that the information is treated with the utmost confidentiality within the Commission.
+Before sending the actual submission we would advise that you seek assistance from one of the Commission officials involved in leniency by calling the following dedicated telephone numbers:

 Telephone numbers: +32 2 298.41.90 or +32 2 298.41.91

-Because of the need for confidentiality of leniency applications, companies are requested not to send any application to the Commission by any other channel than the leniency fax.
+Because of the need for confidentiality of leniency applications, companies are requested not to send any application to the Commission by any channel other than the leniency email address.

 Please note that these telephone numbers are only to be used for leniency applications.
 Given the importance of keeping these lines clear so that companies can make their applications promptly, no other queries will be answered.

 The telephones are monitored from 09.00 to 17.00 on weekdays.
-Outside of these times, please use the leniency fax.
+Outside of these times, please use the leniency email address.